Software Design#

 Optim#

-The optimization algorithms to pilot the optimization process
+The optimization algorithms to drive the optimization process

-The optimization criteria, both physical and geometrical, to evaluate a shape
+The shape optimization criteria, both physical and geometrical

 The optimization problem, to encapsulate all the components inherent to the optimization process (design space, objective, constraints…)